MarinaMartin/fostercareplaybook/docs/drafts/plan-to-stay-in-touch-with-supportive-connections.md

 ### Outcomes Data

-* Olmsted County, MN found that when a ratio of 3 unpaid adults to every 1 paid staff attended a youth's planning meetings, that youth had significanlty more positive outcomes than their peers.
+* Olmsted County, MN demonstrated significantly better outcomes for older foster youth when a ratio of 3:1 unpaid adults to paid staff attended their planning meetings (roughly 12 family members to 3 staff members).
+They also pay attention to the balance of family present from both sides of the family. [source](https://anchor.fm/nipfc/episodes/Episode-10--Sustaining-Family-Involvement-ea7q6v)

 ### Who's Doing This?